-With the Blue Cash Everyday, you only need to spend a minimum of $334 a month for six months in order to earn the maximum bonus cash back (as long as $125 per month consists of Amazon purchases).
-If you would already easily spend at least $500 a month (about $167 being Amazon purchases) with your normal spending habits, the Blue Cash Preferred will be more rewarding due to the slightly higher welcome bonus.
+If you would already easily spend at least $500 a month with your normal spending habits, the Blue Cash Preferred will be more rewarding due to the slightly higher welcome bonus.
 But if you need to shave off a third of the spending threshold and the full six months to qualify within your budget, the Blue Cash Everyday’s welcome bonus is probably your best bet.

 Rewards rate winner: Blue Cash Preferred Card

 With purchases at both U.S. supermarkets (up to $6,000 per year, then 1 percent) and select U.S. streaming services earning 6 percent cash back, you’ll have a hard time finding any card to rival the rewards rates of the Blue Cash Preferred.
 You’ll also earn 3 percent back on transit and at U.S. gas stations and 1 percent on all other purchases.

 The Blue Cash Everyday card, on the other hand, offers just 3 percent cash back at U.S. supermarkets on up to $6,000 in spending each year (then 1 percent), 2 percent back at U.S. gas stations and select U.S. department stores and 1 percent on all other purchases.

-Both cards are good options for an everyday spending card if you’re interested in long-term rewards, but the Blue Cash Preferred still has a slight edge.
+Both are good options for an everyday spending card if you’re interested in long-term rewards, but the Blue Cash Preferred still has a slight edge.
 Just remember, instead of earning points in the American Express Membership Rewards program, you’ll earn cash back or rewards dollars.
 So, you don’t have many options to earn or redeem rewards like you would with other Amex travel credit cards.

 Annual fee winner: Blue Cash Everyday Card

 The Blue Cash Preferred charges a $95 annual fee ($0 introductory annual fee for the first year), whereas the Blue Cash Everyday comes with no annual fee.
 It’s easy to see how the Blue Cash Everyday wins in the long run.

 Which card earns the most?